emgarvey0228/06-Juicy-Breakout/README.md

 I added these features to my game to make it jucier:
 - Changed the color of the paddle
-- Added in a background
+- Added in a background in the Game Scene
-- Added music
+- Added music in Game Scene
 - Changed the timer countdown to start at 3 instead of 5
+- Deleted your original Game Over Scene and created my own with a new background image
+- Added music in Game Over Scene